aurora-is-near/rainbow-bridge-frontend/README.md

 3. Run the local development server: `npm run start` or `yarn start` (see `package.json` for a full list of `scripts` you can run)

-This will start the app locally, connecting to smart contracts on the Rinkeby test network for Ethereum and NEAR's Testnet.
+This will start the app locally, connecting to smart contracts on the Ropsten test network for Ethereum and NEAR's Testnet.
 If you want to run _everything_ locally, see [below](#run-everything-locally).

 Exploring the code